-Bucknell University’s Kenneth W. Freeman College of Management placed at No. 35 in this year’s rankings.
-Falling a slight six spots from last year’s 29th rank, Freeman had an acceptance rate this year of 30.08% with an average SAT score of 1313.
+Bucknell University’s Kenneth W. Freeman College of Management placed at No. 17 in this year’s rankings, for the second year in a row — a huge surge from No. 35 last year.

 Bucknell University is a private liberal arts institution and the Freeman College certainly takes influence from that in its curriculum.
 Students can choose from majors including: Accounting; Finance; Business Analytics; Management and Organizations; Managing for Sustainability; Global Management; and Markets, Innovation & Design.

 Freeman students are required to participate in the liberal arts-core and many of the management majors have elective requirements that require students to take classes outside of the College of Management.
 Additionally, all Freeman students graduate well-versed in writing as Bucknell requires students to take at least three writing-intensive classes.

 Freeman alumni rate their education very highly across the board.
 2018 alumni rated the quality of teaching in Freeman courses a strong 9.4 average rating and rated Freeman faculty availability for informal discussions and mentoring outside of class a whopping 9.8 average rating, one of the highest scores amongst all B-schools.
 Additionally, alumni also rated opportunities at Freeman to nurture both their soft and technical skills in business at a 9.5 and 9.0, respectively.

 COMMUNITY SERVICE AT THE HEART OF LEARNING